alpercem70/ProjectEuler/README.md

 ProjectEuler
 ============

-I've published some of my solutioins to the Project Euler, a series of challenging mathematical/computer programming problems.
+I've published some of my solutions to the Project Euler, a series of challenging mathematical/computer programming problems.
 (http://projecteuler.net/)